 A UNIX based operating system, Solaris was originally developed by Sun Microsystems in the mid-’90s and is known as Oracle Solaris since 2010 when Oracle acquired Sun Microsystems.
 Its major offerings include scalability, interoperability, data management and security, all of which are crucial for businesses that need high-end operating software.
 In addition to the above, it is also known for its web, database and Java-based services and its unlimited capacity for helping in managing file system and databases is a big plus as well.
 For more details, visit: https://www.oracle.com/solaris/solaris11/.

 An open-source Linux distribution based on Debian’s architecture and infrastructure, Ubuntu is an OS that has been officially released in three editions: Desktop, Server and Core (for internet of things, devices and robots).
 All the editions can run on the computer alone, or e.g. in Windows.
 Ubuntu is in demand mainly for cloud computing, with support for OpenStack.
 It functions under the GNU General Public License (GPL) and all of the application software installed by default is free software.

 It is developed by the computer software company Canonical, which also offers security updates and support for each Ubuntu release and earns revenue from the sale of premium Ubuntu services.
 This OS is released every six months, with long-term support (LTS) releases every two years.
-The latest release is 19.04 (Disco Dingo).
+The latest release is 20.10 (Groovy Gorilla), which will be supported for 9 months, with 20.04 (Focal Fossa) as the most recent long-term support release.
 Ubuntu has a Linux server, desktop and discontinued phone and tablet operating system versions.